lamberta/devkit-doc/native/native-remote-debug.md

 ## Usage

-This is a part of the [Game Closure SDK project](http://docs.gameclosure.com), and is part of the Game Closure SDK web interface under `Remote Debug`.
+This is a part of the [Game Closure DevKit project](http://docs.gameclosure.com), and is part of the Game Closure DevKit web interface under `Remote Debug`.

 To manually run the software: